oyieroyier/learning-the-css-grid-layout/README.md

 ![](./images/box-7-layering-over-6-success.png)

-The code to make Box 7 occupy those cells is the one below.
+The code to make Box 7 occupy those cells is this:

 ```css
 .box7 {